* This text is an English translation of the introductory text of this exhibition written by tononto.

 They have a final “White Cube” presentation in mind, and they produce work with high contrast to make strong expression.
 This is not the strength of Japanese style.

-The strength of the Japanese culture which is often mentioned about both Japanese art, craft, architecture and cuisine is their sensitivity to subtle and complex materials and textures.
-And also, a sensitivity that respects familiarity.
+strength of the Japanese culture which is often mentioned about both Japanese art,

-Her work provides a microcosmic view of natural texture and materials and contains the
+Her work provides a microcosmic view of natural texture and materials and contains the existence of time.
+Japanese aesthetics are condensed in her work.

-existence of time.
+Her work provides a microcosmic view of natural texture and materials and contains the existence of time.
 Japanese aesthetics are condensed in her work.